 I first studied in a public school.
 Later my parents put me in a private one.

-Here are examples of keywords and expressions that work well as time frames for actions in Preterite.
-They can help you when writing a text or telling a story:
+Here are some keywords and expressions that work well as time frames for actions in Preterite.
+They can help you write texts in Spanish Preterite:

 - Ayer = yesterday